dummy-ilh/MINE/Product Sense/6-QA.md

 ---

-## The One Thing To Fix Before Day 5

-You keep forgetting metrics when you're deep in a tradeoff or product argument.

-Every recommendation needs three things at the end:

 > "I'd measure success by [north star].
 I'd watch [guardrail] as the signal that something is going wrong.
 If [guardrail] crosses [specific threshold] — I'd kill the feature immediately."

-Three sentences.
-Every single answer.
-Even tradeoff answers.
-Even when you're arguing for or against something.

 ---

 Good question.
 Let me be specific.

 In standard Maps search — success is measured by: